I got the COVID-19 vaccine. I hope you do the same

 Vaccination protects providers, partners, the public and patients from the known and significant risks of COVID-19 infection

 From the author: This article originally posted in early December 2020 with the title, "I will get a COVID-19 vaccine."
-I feel fortunate to have finished my two-dose sequence in late February.
-Since then I have enjoyed the increased freedoms of returning to normal and peace of mind that most of my family and friends are also vaccinated.
+I feel fortunate to have finished my two-dose sequence in late February and received a booster when I became eligible.

-For more than six months, vaccines have been widely available to EMTs, paramedics, firefighters, corrections officers and police officers.
+Vaccines have been and continue to be widely available to EMTs, paramedics, firefighters, corrections officers and police officers.
+If you are vaccinated, thank you!
 If you are unvaccinated, please consider getting vaccinated for your own safety, as well as the health and safety of your family, friends and coworkers.
 If you are a public safety employer, offer incentives, prizes and paid time off to encourage vaccination in your remaining unvaccinated personnel.